reconquest/sould/README.md

 methods:

 1. `POST` - send replicate request, on this request sould server will fetch all repository changes.
-If server works in master mode, then request will be propagated to all known slaves.
+If server works in master server, then request will be propagated to all known slaves.
+In communication with slaves, master mode uses a parallel threads.

 Basic response statuses:
 - `201 Created` - this status returns when sould does not know about this